Diseases & Conditions

 Osteonecrosis develops when the blood supply to a segment of bone is disrupted.
 Without adequate nourishment, the affected portion of bone dies and gradually collapses.
 As a result, the articular cartilage covering the bone also collapses, leading to disabling arthritis.

-Osteonecrosis of the knee can affect anyone, but is more common in people over the age of 60.
+Osteonecrosis of the knee can affect anyone, but it is more common in people over the age of 60.
 Woman are three times more likely than men to develop the condition.

 Risk Factors